Become a Peer Counselor

 What are the requirements and expectations to be a Peer Counselor?

-Upon signing up to volunteer, there is an application and interviewing process along with an intensive training that is broken up over a Friday and Saturday.
-Each student is expected to be on shift for a maximum of 4 hours per week.
+Upon signing up to volunteer, there is an application and interviewing process along with a mandatory, intensive training seminar that is broken up over a Friday and Saturday.
+Each student is expected to be on shift for between 2 - 4 hours per week.
 There are also mandatory bi-weekly staff meetings designed to help refine active listening skills.

 For how long do I have to volunteer?

-While there is no limit, it is expected that newly accepted applicants volunteer for two (2) terms before leaving.
-This way you are able to gain valuable experience that can benefit both callers and other peer counselors who may look to you for guidance.
+While there is no limit, it is expected that newly accepted applicants volunteer for two terms before leaving.
+This way you are able to gain valuable experience that can benefit both callers and other Peer Counselors who may look to you for guidance.

 How can I apply to be a Peer Counselor?